 lmandine garnet is found in gneisses, mica schists, rarely in pegmatites.
 Garnets with high almandine content are often too dark and of no use as gemstones.
 Major deposits for gem material are in India, Sri Lanka and Madagascar.

-Spessartine (also called spessartite) garnets are orange in colour and found mostly in pegmatites, mica schist or skarns.
+Spessartine (also called spessartite) garnets are orange in color and found mostly in pegmatites, mica schist or skarns.
 Mines are located in Burma, Madagascar, Tanzania, Namibia and Nigeria.